The Urantia Book: God and the individual

 God is described as the Father of each individual, and through the direct gift of a fragment of his eternal spirit, called a Thought Adjuster, is said to be able to guide the individual toward an increased understanding of him.
 The Thought Adjuster is a central teaching of the book and is also referred to as a "Mystery Monitor" and "indwelling presence," as well as a "divine spark."
 The idea is compared within the book to the Hindu atman and the ancient Egyptian ka.
 In relation to biblical traditions, the Thought Adjuster is said to be the meaning behind the phrases "being made in God's image" and the "kingdom of God is within you":

 Each person is said to receive one such fragment at the time of his or her first independent moral decision, on average around the age of five years and 10 months.
-The Adjuster then serves noncoercively as a divine partner in the mind of the individual for the rest of life, and to the extent that a person consents with their free will to want to find God, it leads the person toward more mature, spiritualized thinking.
+The Adjuster then serves non-coercively as a divine partner in the mind of the individual for the rest of life, and to the extent that a person consents with their free will to want to find God, it leads the person toward more mature, spiritualized thinking.
 A person's Thought Adjuster is described as distinct from either the soul or the conscience.
 In The Urantia Book's teachings, the degree to which a human mind chooses to accept its Adjuster's guidance becomes the degree to which a person's soul "grows" and becomes a reality that can then survive death.
 The soul is in essence an embryonic spiritual development, one parental factor being the divine Adjuster and the other being the human will.

 The book says: "But you yourself are mostly unconscious of this inner ministry.
 You are quite incapable of distinguishing the product of your own material intellect from that of the conjoint activities of your soul and the Adjuster."
 The book is strongly fideistic and teaches that neither science nor logic will ever be able to prove or disprove the existence of God, arguing that faith is necessary to become conscious of God's presence in human experience, the Thought Adjuster.